Sameer-ahmadd/Sameer-ahmadd/README.md

 <h3 align="left"><font size="+2" face="Verdana">Languages and Tools:</font></h3>

 - I work on MLOps, Microservices, containers, and everything around ML and DL fields.
--  I’m looking to collaborate on innovative MLOps projects and explore the **latest in machine learning and deep learning.**
+-  I’m looking to collaborate on innovative MLOps projects
+-  Exploring the **latest in machine learning and deep learning.**